seancvr/terraform_linode_shadowsocks/README.md

 Using the proxy requires installing a local client.
 There are numerous tutorials for installing the local client depending on your operating system.
 See this guide for installing the local client: https://www.linode.com/docs/marketplace-docs/guides/shadowsocks/

-Once the local client is installed donfigure the GUI interface with the server IP address and the Shadowsocks password of you remote server.
+Once the local client is installed, use the GUI interface to configure the client with the remote server IP address and the Shadowsocks password.

 <p align="left">
   <img src="pictures/shadowsocks_gui.png" width="45%" height="25%" title="shadowsocks_gui">